March 30th, 2007 Curt Monash

 - “Surges” – depending on what the bad guys are doing, one’s need for anti-spam servers can go up and down in a hurry.
 Virtualization makes it easy to respond.

-Posted in Computing appliances, EMC and VMware, Platforms, Proofpoint, Security and anti-spam, Vendors, Virtualization | 4 Comments »
+Categories: Companies and products, Computing appliances, EMC and VMware, Platforms, Proofpoint, Security and anti-spam, Virtualization | 4 Comments |

 I chatted with VMware today about virtualization, virtual appliances, and so on.
 But first we covered some basics: